Bear River, WY Demographics

 A map of Bear River's Population by Race

-Of the 205 places in Wyoming, Bear River is the 74th most populous.
+Bear River is ranked the 64th most populous place in Wyoming, out of 205 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+Bear River was ranked the 74th most populous place in the 2020 Census.

 Bear River's White Population